Codecademy/docs/content/general/concepts/unit-testing/unit-testing.md

 Unit testing is an essential part of the coding process.
 It verifies that all parts of the code work correctly.

 A part or unit of code can be anything from a class function to a small snippet of code that performs a specific task.
-By testing individual components, it makes it easier to find exactly where an error lies.
+Testing individual components makes it easier to find exactly where an error lies.

 There are usually two types of unit testing — manual and automated testing.